How to Shrink Polyester: Can It Be Done?

 Frequently Asked Questions

-Q: Can you shrink 100% polyester in the dryer?
+Can you shrink 100% polyester in the dryer?

-Q: How do you shrink a polyester shirt without ruining it?
+How do you shrink a polyester shirt without ruining it?

-A: You generally cannot meaningfully shrink 100% polyester without risk of damage.
+You cannot meaningfully shrink 100% polyester without risk of damage.
 For minor adjustments, a tailor is a better option.
 For polyester-cotton blends, high heat achieves limited (1–3%) controlled shrinkage from the cotton component.

-Q: Can polyester shrink 1 size?
+Can polyester shrink 1 size?

-A: Essentially no for 100% polyester.
+No for 100% polyester.
 For a 50/50 poly-cotton blend, a hot wash + high dryer cycle can produce 1–1.5 size reduction from the cotton component.

 References